 Corroding copper is not only bad for the pipes but copper ions can attack downstream plastics such as polypropylene and polyethylene (PEX) .
 A plastics failure may not always be attributed to a copper failure so root cause is often difficult to find later.

 Polypropylene is a class of plastics that includes polyethylene that relies on stabilizers to accomplish its formidable characteristics.
 The polypropylene molecule is comprised of only carbon and hydrogen – so nothing bad can leach from it.
 Polypropylene is used in thousands of food grade applications and is very well studied.
 It’s use as a piping material is not new, however, it appears to be emerging as a strong alternative to most other plastic potable water pipe solution.
-Aquatherm is the supplier of note here and they success because of their ability to support projects with sufficient and diverse inventory, complete fittings, tooling for creating fusion welds, as well as training and technical support for field applicators.
+Aquatherm is the supplier of note here and they succeed because of their ability to support projects with sufficient and diverse inventory, complete fittings, tooling for creating fusion welds, as well as training and technical support for field applicators.

 We chose polypropylene for this technology assessments instead of Polybutylene or CPVC simply because it was surrounded my much less controversy regarding leached chemicals and embrittlement failure and stress cracking, etc. Polypropylene has the advantage of being a very simple material with very simple characteristics; It is light, it fuses perfectly when heated and connected and it has great shock, noise, and thermal properties.
 There are very few known failures in a potable water system and many high profile projects from world-class designers use the Aquatherm brand.

 Polypropylene appears to be highly vulnerable to the witches brew of copper ionization, hot water, and aggressive water chemistry.
 While it may be easier to conceptualize a plumbing job in Polypropylene, a good deal of planning is needed get the material in the right position for a fusion joint.
 Crooked joints are said to hold tight if they pass a pressure test, however, it would seem important that they are plumbed straight and true.
-Like they say in Aviation, if it looks good it probably flys good.

 Possibly the greatest disadvantage with the Aquatherm product is the sole source out of Germany.
 Any piping project is hoped to last 50 years or more, but a lot can happen in 50 years and if Aquatherm is not around, then getting fixtures or finding trained personnel could be a problem.
 Aquatherm is a proprietary product with the addition of composite strengthening fibers, as such, it would not likely be prudent to try to fuse any other brand of polypropylene to Aquatherm.
 If the tools are not available in 50 years, then a repair, upgrade, or expansion could be thwarted.
 As we will see in the mitigation section of this report – we have no control over Aquatherm’s future so we need to amplify the risk of the sole source material and fixtures.